 While water-based stains hold the color longer, they don’t penetrate the wood cell structure, preventing moisture from causing the wood to split, crack, twist, and warp.
 And they will peel and flake off, making maintenance much more difficult.

 Maintenance: no matter what material you use, it must be maintained or repainted every two to three years.
 I am still looking for a product that will hold up longer than two to three years.
 Except for some front doors, I have done with Rubio MonoCoat.
-Check out the review here. (https://youtu.be/ZPpgNQqNvmc ) The verdict is still out on that.
+Check out the review here. (https://youtu.be/ZPpgNQqNvmc ) There is an update on this front door.
+I recently texted the customer, and he said after three years, “It looks just like it did the day we put it on.”
+So it looks like this is a slam-dunk product!

 However, if you use an oil stain, When it’s time to repaint, You will not have to deal with getting the flaking paint/stain off.
 It may need cleaning, but you can go over it with the stain without worrying about the prep work to remove the previous flaking paint.